 Another innovation was the sound system.
 Radio City wasn’t satisfied that the audience was hearing the Rockettes’ pre-recorded taps; they wanted the real thing.
 The company wouldn’t settle for the dancers to wear wired microphones and belt packs; they were too bulky, and slowed down costume changes.
 So they challenged the best engineers to come up with a solution.
 Today, when the Rockettes are doing a tap number during the Christmas Spectacular, they wear custom dance shoes that have a special cavity within the heel for a sound transmitter, so what the audience hears is the actual rhythmic tapping of 72 feet.

 When the Rockettes appeared in the Christmas Spectacular at the newly re-opened Radio City in 1999, one of the new numbers featured Santa Claus and his workshop.
 Greg Barnes, the Tony Award-winning designer who’s known for his costumes for Follies, Flower Drum Song and the revival of Bye Bye Birdie, created many outfits for the Rockettes, but perhaps his most memorable idea was to dress them as reindeer, complete with antlers.
 At every performance, when they pranced on stage pulling Santa’s sled, they brought down the house.

-Radio City Music Hall marked the 75th Anniversary of the Rockettes, with more than 10,000 women having shared in the legacy by performing as a Radio City Rockette.
+Radio City Music Hall marked the 75th Anniversary of the Rockettes, with around 2,500 women having shared in the legacy by performing as a Radio City Rockette.

 In 2001, the Rockettes were invited to perform at 43rd president of the United States George W. Bush’s inauguration in Washington D.C., where they danced their way down the steps of the Lincoln Memorial.
 In 2005, the Rockettes performed their second presidential inauguration.